Giuseppe Saragat: Political career

 In 1944, Saragat had been a minister without portfolio and ambassador in Paris from 1945 to 1946, before he was appointed president of the Constituent Assembly of Italy that same year upon the establishment of the Italian Republic.
 He was minister of foreign affairs in the Moro I Cabinet and Moro II Cabinet, headed by Christian Democracy leader Aldo Moro from 1963 to late 1964, when he was chosen as President of the Italian Republic.
 His election demonstrated a rare instance of unity among the Italian left and followed rumours of a possible neo-fascist coup, Piano Solo, during Antonio Segni's presidency.

 Saragat died in Rome, Lazio, on 11 June 1988.
-An atheist, he is said to have become a Catholic and had a religious funeral.
+An atheist, he is said to have become a Catholic in his later life, and had a religious funeral.